by Katherine O. Rizzo

 Simpson pointed out that when you rent the panels, it is the solar company that receives any incentives, not the farm owner.
 She received over $19,000 through grants towards the $152,000 cost of installing the panels at Holiday Stables.

-The Maryland Energy Administration (MEA) manages grants, loans, rebates and tax incentives geared towards helping Maryland’s goals in energy reduction, renewable energy, climate action and green jobs.
+The Maryland Energy Administration (MEA) manages grants, loans, rebates and tax incentives geared towards helping Maryland’s goals in energy reduction, renewable energy, climate action, and green jobs.
 Incentives are broken down into Residential, Business, State, Local and Nonprofit and Transportation.
 Most of the incentives for farms fall under Residential or Business.

 These programs include the Clean Energy Production Tax Credit, Commercial Clean Energy Grant Program and the Maryland Statewide Farm Energy Audit Program.
 For a complete list of programs offered through MEA, applications and more information, go to energy.maryland.gov.
 Please note that many of these programs have start and end dates for installation and service.

 At the federal level, the Business Energy Investment Tax Credit will allow a 30% tax credit for installed solar energy systems placed in service after December 31, 2016.
-The Modified Accelerated Cost-Recovery System allows businesses to recover investments in solar technologies through depreciation deductions as five-year property.
+The Modified Accelerated Cost-Recovery System allows businesses to recover investments in solar technologies through depreciation deductions as a five-year property.

 The Federal Residential Renewable Energy Tax Credit allows taxpayers to claim a credit of 30% of qualified expenditures for installing the solar panel system as long as it serves a residence and it must be placed in service by December 31, 2016.